Frequently Asked Questions

 All students have the possibility of being selected for a verification process by the Department of Education or the California State Commission.
 Once a student completes the FAFSA/CADAA, they will receive a Student Aid Report (SAR) or application data.
 On that SAR/data, the student will be informed if they are selected for verification.

-If you are selected for verification, you can access the required forms by logging into your Student Forms account.
+If you are selected for verification, you can access the required forms by logging into your Dynamic Forms account.
 On this account, you will be informed of the necessary documents required to complete the verification process.

 READ the requirements carefully, as incomplete documents may delay the disbursement of funds.
 If you upload incorrect or incomplete documents, the Financial Aid Office will have to reject it and request the correct form which could delay your award and funds.